screstani/screstani/README.md

 ### Welcome to my Github page!

-I am from Curitiba, Brazil and currently living in Pesaro, Italy.
+I am from Curitiba, Brazil and currently living in Rome, Italy.
 <br>
 I have a background in History and Public Administration.
 I'm a very curious person!
-After working for 9 years with contracts and biddings in the public administration, I made a career transition and I've started working as web developer, and I'm loving it!
+After working for almost 10 years with contracts and biddings in the brazilian public administration, I made a career transition and I've started working as a full-stack developer, and I'm loving it!
 <br>
 My passions are: hiking, reading and astronomy.